Counseling for Women

 Trends in Counseling for Women

-While each woman is unique in her own beautiful way, I often find that trends arise when providing counseling for women.
+While each woman is unique in her own beautiful way, I notice trends when providing counseling for women.
 Domestic violence and sexual trauma are most commonly experienced by women.
 So, there is a specific set of trauma-informed skills I use to help women move toward healing and empowerment.
 Counseling for women may also take other shapes, such as offering support and resources for things like chronic pain from Fibromyalgia, Endometriosis, or even the emotional pain of infertility.
 For others, counseling may be helpful to manage the daily demands of life – school, work, friends, finances, family, and even expectations of our own physical beauty.
-Related to such topics, I have both experience and a passion for providing counseling for women in Kalamazoo, Portage, Mattawan, Battle Creek, Paw Paw, and the surrounding areas of Southwest Michigan.
+Related to such topics, I have both experience and a passion for providing counseling for women in Kalamazoo, Portage, Mattawan, Battle Creek, Paw Paw, and the surrounding areas of Michigan.

 Women and Mental Health

 Science has proven that women’s brains are wired better for multi-tasking when compared to men’s, which allows women to juggle more things (click here to view one of the many research articles that supports this).
 However, this also makes female brains more vulnerable to stress.
 The Anxiety and Depression Association of America explain that women are twice as likely to have either an anxiety or depressive disorder.
 Furthermore, The World Health Organization reports that 1 in 3 women deal with an anxiety or depressive disorder at some point in their lives.
 These facts don’t even directly address the impact of the stress of balancing the demands of life, especially if a woman is taking on a traditional gender role and is, therefore, the one largely responsible for the tasks of the household, such as childcare, laundry, shopping, etc.